AberHu/Knowledge-Distillation-Zoo/README.md

 	- For `IRG`: I only use one-to-one mode.
 	- For `VID`: I set the hidden channel size to be same with the output channel size and remove BN in μ.
 	- For `AFD`: I find the original implementation of attention is unstable, thus replace it with a SE block.
 	- For `DML`: Just two nets are employed.
+Synchronous update to avoid multiple forwards.

 ## Datasets
 - CIFAR10